Consular Affairs-Appointment Eligible Family Member Program

 To meet the projected growth in visa demand, the U.S. Department of State will supplement its current Limited Non-Career Appointments (LNA) Consular Adjudicator hiring program with a new hiring program for qualified Appointment Eligible Family Members (AEFMs) from all agencies under Chief of Mission authority.

-Consular Affairs will work to coordinate and select AEFMs as Consular Adjudicators based on the direct hire spouses’ assignments.
+- Consular Affairs will work to coordinate and select AEFMs for Consular positions based on the direct hire spouses’ assignments.

 - Consular Affairs will fund language and consular training, if required.